Afghanistan: Hotak dynasty

 In 1709, Mirwais Hotak, a local Ghilzai tribal leader, successfully rebelled against the Safavids.
-He defeated Gurgin Khan, the Georgian governor of Kandahar under the Safavids, and established his own kingdom.
+He defeated George XI (Gurgin Khan), the Georgian governor of Kandahar under the Safavids, and established his own kingdom.
 Mirwais died in 1715, and was succeeded by his brother Abdul Aziz, who was soon killed by Mirwais's son Mahmud for possibly planning to sign a peace with the Safavids.
 Mahmud led the Afghan army in 1722 to the Persian capital of Isfahan, and captured the city after the Battle of Gulnabad and proclaimed himself King of Persia.
 The Afghan dynasty was ousted from Persia by Nader Shah after the 1729 Battle of Damghan.

 In 1738, Nader Shah and his forces captured Kandahar in the siege of Kandahar, the last Hotak stronghold, from Shah Hussain Hotak.
 Soon after, the Persian and Afghan forces invaded India, Nader Shah had plundered Delhi, alongside his 16-year-old commander, Ahmad Shah Durrani who had assisted him on these campaigns.
 Nader Shah was assassinated in 1747.

 Durrani Empire

-After the death of Nader Shah in 1747, Ahmad Shah Durrani had returned to Kandahar with a contingent of 4,000 Pashtuns.
-The Abdalis had "unanimously accepted" Ahmad Shah as their new leader.
-With his ascension in 1747, Ahmad Shah had led multiple campaigns against the Mughal empire, Maratha empire, and then-receding Afsharid empire.
-Ahmad Shah had captured Kabul and Peshawar from the Mughal appointed governor, Nasir Khan.
-Ahmad Shah had then conquered Herat in 1750, and had also captured Kashmir in 1752.
 Ahmad Shah had launched two campaigns into Khorasan, 1750–1751 and 1754–1755.
-His first campaign had seen the siege of Mashhad, however, he was forced to retreat after four months.
-In November 1750, he moved to siege Nishapur, but he was unable to capture the city and was forced to retreat in early 1751.
-Ahmad Shah returned in 1754; he captured Tun, and on 23 July, he sieged Mashhad once again.
-Mashhad had fallen on 2 December, but Shahrokh was reappointed in 1755.
-He was forced to give up Torshiz, Bakharz, Jam, Khaf, and Turbat-e Haidari to the Afghans, as well as accept Afghan sovereignty.
-Following this, Ahmad Shah sieged Nishapur once again, and captured it.

-Ahmad Shah invaded India eight times during his reign, beginning in 1748.
-Crossing the Indus River, his armies sacked and absorbed Lahore into the Durrani Realm.
-He met Mughal armies at the Battle of Manupur (1748), where he was defeated and forced to retreat back to Afghanistan.
-He returned the next year in 1749 and captured the area around Lahore and Punjab, presenting it as an Afghan victory for this campaign.
-From 1749 to 1767, Ahmad Shah led six more invasions, the most important being the last; the Third Battle of Panipat created a power vacuum in northern India, halting Maratha expansion.